 How To Make Your College Application Stand Out

-Colleges review a variety of things when considering a student for admission, like test scores (SAT and ACT), GPA, grades, and letters of recommendation.
-While each of these materials are important to help schools understand your academic skills and experience, they may not paint the whole picture of who you really are!
-Whether you have a great story to tell in your essay or received an award for your dedication to community service, it’s important to include as much relevant supplemental information about your hobbies, interests, and experience as possible in your college applications to help schools really get to know you both in and outside of the classroom.
-College admissions officers look at a lot of applications - here are some tips to stand out and make a strong impression with yours!
+Colleges review a variety of things when considering a student for admission.
+While materials like test scores and transcripts help schools understand your academic experience, they don't tell the whole story of who you are!
+When completing your college applications, it’s important to include as much relevant supplemental information about your hobbies, interests, and experiences as possible to help schools get to know you beyond your academics.
+Here are some tips for standing out on your college applications!

 Make your application essay personal and authentic

-The key to writing a good college essay is being specific, reflective, and transparent about your experiences and what events have shaped you into the unique person you are.
+The key to writing a good college application essay is to be specific, reflective, and transparent about the experiences and events that have shaped you into the unique person you are.
 Don't worry about what you think schools might want to hear, but rather, what you want them to know.
-College essays are a space for admissions officers to learn things about you that your GPA, resume, and test scores can’t tell them, so make sure yours is covering new ground.
-Maybe you’re passionate about social justice, a dedicated athlete, a caring sibling, a hard worker at your job, or have beliefs you’re passionate about.
-Any and all things like these are characteristics and interests that make you unique, and colleges love hearing about them!
+Maybe you’re passionate about social justice, are a dedicated athlete, or have a side hustle that's taught you about entrepreneurship.
+These things make you unique, and colleges love hearing about them!

 Some questions that can guide you as you write your essay:

 - Does it reflect on my experiences and identity?